-Their artistic partnerships include the creation of the costumes for “Virtually There” ballet hosted by Performa Visionaries at Mana Contemporary in New Jersey (2006), sets and costumes for the Marseille National Ballet ‘Metamorphose’ show (2007) and the scenography of the ‘Peter and the Wolf’ musical, presented at the Guggenheim Museum in New York (2008).
+In fashion, Estudio Campana created a collection for Brazilian jewelers H. Stern (2001).
+The duo also often collaborates with theaters.
+Among their works are the costumes for the ballet Virtually There organised by Performa Visionaries at Mana Contemporary in New Jersey (2006), the sets and costumes for the show Metamorphosis by the Marseille National Ballet (2007) and the musical Peter and the Wolf at the Guggenheim Museum in New York (2008).

 Estudio Campana has received many awards, including the Ordre des Arts et des Lettres in Paris, Designer of the Year in Miami and the George Nelson Award for interior design.
 At the moment, the studio continues to produce extravagant furniture from everyday materials such as rope, fabric, wood, cardboard, plastic pipes and aluminum wire.
 Campana brothers furniture is lively and spontaneous, they always use modern production technologies that allow them to bring their experiments to life.